 The sprats, or tsatsa as they are known locally, are usually accompanied by a side of fries and lemon wedges.
 Fried sprats make the perfect midday summer snack in Bulgaria.

-The traditional Bulgarian cooking method of patatnik involves slow cooking it over an open fire.
+The traditional Bulgarian cooking method of patatnik involves slow cooking over an open fire.
 Still, nowadays, you often see it prepared in a pan on the stove or baked in the oven.
 It may not be the quickest dish to make, taking around 30 to 40 minutes from start to finish, but the flavor is worth the effort.
 Some varieties may also include eggs or peppers.

 The Rhodope Mountains are also home to a unique type of pancake called a marudnik.
-Made with flour, eggs, baking soda, and yogurt, the dish is actually eaten as more of a dessert rather than a breakfast item.
+Made with flour, eggs, baking soda, and yogurt, the dish is eaten as more of a dessert rather than a breakfast item.